hindu-comm/weblogs/manasataramgini/2004/04/2004-04-09_indo-european-divine-tripartation.md

 3) The part lying in water is often linked to the form of a horse.

-Myth is modular and the units of myth can often recombine with others, just as domains in proteins\!
+Myth is modular and the units of myth can often recombine with others, just as domains in proteins!